cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

-this strategy, when each assertion, in this case each triple, is added to the Triplestore, the ontologies loaded will be consulted and any triples that would be created by the logical rules set by the ontology are created as they are any other logical implications.
+this strategy, when each assertion, in this case each triple, is added to the Triplestore, the ontologies loaded will be consulted and any triples that would be created by the logical rules set by the ontology are created as are any other logical implications.
 This means that all inferrencing is done at the time that the triple is added to the database.
 The second is called _backwards-chaining_ which is implemented by Stardog.
 In this strategy, the system uses a user query as a goal and works backwards from that goal.
 If the goal cannot be logically inferred from the set of triples and the